NICMx/Jool/doc/usr/en/eamt.md

 The first record shown is the simplest case.
 Because there is no suffix, the record literally says "Address `192.0.2.1` should always be translated as `2001:db8:aaaa::5`, and vice versa".
 Whether the address is source, destination, or lies within the inner packet of an ICMP error, doesn't matter.
 The IPv6 representation of `192.0.2.1` is `2001:db8:aaaa::5`, and the IPv4 representation of `2001:db8:aaaa::5` is `192.0.2.1`.
 Period.

 The second entry is more interesting.
-Because there is a full byte of suffix, the record is saying "`198.51.100.x` should be translated as `2001:db8:bbbb::x`, and vice versa. _x_ is any number whose decimal representation lies between 0 and 255."
+Because there is a full byte of suffix, the record is saying "`198.51.100.x` should be translated as `2001:db8:bbbb::x`, and vice versa." _x_ is any number whose decimal representation lies between 0 and 255.

 As in: